-Before we disclose the names of the two men, we ask the questions of this post first: how come Dutchmen, i.e. people from region Holland in the Netherlands, (also) get the credits for things accomplished by Frisians?
-Or, if we put the focus on the Frisians: why are they not able to get the credits for things they have achieved?
-What skills do they lack that the Hollanders have?
-Lastly, the most sensitive question: what can Frisians learn from Hollanders?
+Before disclosing the names of the two men, we present the questions of this blog post first: How come Dutchmen, i.e. the people from region Holland in the Netherlands, (also) receive the credits for things accomplished by Frisians?
+Or, if we put the focus on the Frisians: Why are they not able to get the credits for things they them self have achieved?
+What skills do they lack the Hollanders have?
+Lastly, the most sensitive question: What can Frisians learn from Hollanders?

 Who has not heard of the Vliegende Hollander ‘Flying Dutchman’?
 Machinations are still working to cover up that the Flying Dutchman was, in fact, a Frisian.
-It was not the fictional character Willem van der Decken, but the historic seafarer Barend Fokke (also written as Barent Focke) from Friesland.
-He was a captain in the service of the illustrious Vereenigde Oostindische Compagnie VOC (‘Dutch East India Company’), and managed to sail from Amsterdam to Batavia (today’s Jakarta, Indonesia) in a just a bit more than three months.
+It was not the fictional character Willem van der Decken, but the historic seafarer Barend Fokke (also written as Barent Focke or Barend Fokkes) from Friesland.
+Indeed, the typical Dutch component ‘van‘ is no part of Barend’s surname.
+He was a captain in the service of the illustrious Vereenigde Oostindische Compagnie VOC (‘Dutch East-India Company’), and managed to sail with the ship De Snobber ‘The Sweet Tooth’ from the Netherlands to Batavia, today’s Jakarta in Indonesia, in a just a bit more than three months.
 In general, this journey took six to eight months.
 Therefore, people deducted: it must be that Fokke had sold his soul to the Devil.
-A later addition to the legend is that because of foul-weather the captain could not round the Cape of Good Hope of Africa and said:
+A later addition to the legend is that because of foul-weather the captain could not round the Cape of Good Hope of South Africa and said:

-In 1624 another expat working for the Republic, the German called Peter Minuit, bought the island ‘Manhattes’ from the so-called ‘savages’.
+In 1624 another expat working for the Dutch Republic, the German called Peter Minuit, bought the island ‘Manhattes’ from the so-called wilden ‘wildlings’ or ‘savages’.
 The price was sixty guilders; the famous 24 USD best business deal ever in history.
 The purchase is documented in the Schaghenbrief ‘Schagen Letter’ of November 5, 1626.
-It was the Westfrisian Cornelis Jacobszoon Mey (also written May) from the town of Hoorn (or Schellinkhout?) who became the first governor of the New Netherland colony between 1624 and 1625.
-The so-called ‘savages’ were according to the Dutch the Manhatesen, who were a small band of 200 or 300 men and women under different chiefs.
+It was the Westfrisian Cornelis Jacobszoon Mey (his surname was also written May) from the town of Hoorn (or Schellinkhout?) who became the first governor of the New Netherland colony between 1624 and 1625.
+The ‘wildlings’ were according to the Dutch called the Manhatesen, who were a small band of 200 or 300 men and women grouped together under different chiefs.
 The Manhatese were probably a northern branch of the Lena’pe people, meaning ‘the people’ in their language.
 Concerning the translation of Manhattan ‘Manna Hatta’ opinions differ, but it could mean ‘hilly island’, ‘great island’ or simply ‘island’.

 Incidentally, the Schaghenbrief is considered the birth certificate of New York City.
 It was written by the Westfrisian Pieter Janszoon Schaghen from, indeed, the town of Schagen in region Westfriesland.
 He was a special administrator of the West-Indische Compagnie WIC (‘Dutch West India Company’).
-He wrote this letter to inform his WIC superiors in The Hague that the ship Wapen van Amsterdam ‘Arms of Amsterdam’ had returned from the West, including the contents it had brought back (i.e. over 8,000 skins of beavers, otters, minks, rats, and of wildcats, together with oak).
+He wrote this letter to inform his WIC superiors that the ship the Wapen van Amsterdam ‘Arms of Amsterdam’ had returned from the West, including the contents it had brought back (i.e. over 8,000 pelts of beavers, otters, minks, rats(?), and of wildcats, together with some oak).